-This column represents service-based RSU awards granted to the named executive officers during 2017 pursuant to the Company's 2007 Stock Incentive Plan.
-The service-based RSUs vest in four equal annual installments commencing in the year following the date of grant.
+This column represents service-based RSU awards granted to the NEOs during 2018 pursuant to the Company's 2007 Stock Incentive Plan.
+The service-based RSUs vest in four equal annual

 This column represents the aggregate grant date fair value for performance-based and service-based RSU awards in accordance with ASC Topic 718.
 We determined these fair values based on the closing market price of the Company's Common Stock on the date of grant.